Puffed grain: History

+In 1940s, Yoshimura Toshiko (吉村利子) heard German people were using old cannons to puff grain; thus, she designed a portable grain-puffing device called Pongashi ki (ポン菓子機) in 1944 to 1945.

 Manufacture

 Puffed rice can be produced using the simple but effective method of hot salt frying.
 Salt is heated in a pan until it is hot enough to pop rice added to it within seconds.
 Parboiled or dried pre-cooked rice is added to the heated contents of the pan and stirred.
 Puffing starts almost immediately and completes in less than a minute and the rice is scooped out by a sieve.

 High pressure puffed grain is created by placing whole grains under high pressure with steam in a containment vessel.
 When the vessel's seal is suddenly broken, the entrained steam then flashes and bloats the endosperm of the kernel, increasing its volume to many times its original size.

 Puffed rice or other grains are occasionally found as street food in China, Korea (called "ppeong twigi" 뻥튀기), and Japan (called "pon gashi" ポン菓子), where hawkers implement the puffing process using an integrated pushcart/puffer featuring a rotating steel pressure chamber heated over an open flame.
 The great booming sound produced by the release of pressure serves as advertising.

 Manufacturing puffed grain by venting a pressure chamber is essentially a batch process.
 To achieve large-scale efficiencies, continuous-process equipment has been developed whereby the pre-cooked cereal is injected into a high pressure steam chamber.
 It then exits the steam chamber via a Venturi tube to an expansion chamber, where the puffed cereal is collected and conveyed to the next process step.
 These devices, generally called stream puffing machines, were perfected in the latter half of the 20th century in Switzerland and Italy, but are now available from manufacturers in China as well.